Ulmus 'Clusius': Description

-The tree has a broader crown than its sibling's, whilst the generally obovate leaves, < 11 cm long by 7 cm wide, are less acuminate at the apex and a lighter green.
+The tree has a broader crown than its sibling's, whilst the generally obovate leaves, less than 11 cm long by 7 cm wide, are less acuminate at the apex and a lighter green.
 The seed is near the notch (apex) of the samara.
 Like 'Lobel', the tree flushes markedly later than most other elms, and is rarely in full leaf before mid-May.